 User Access Review Best Practices

-Taking regular inventories of your users and their needs helps keep information, and your company, safe and secure.
+Taking regular inventories of your users and their needs helps keep the information, and your company, safe and secure.
 In discussing user access Deloitte Review Issue 19, Irfan Saif, Mike Wyatt, David Mapgaonkar note:

 Humans can still be bugged or tricked into revealing their passwords.
-There is malware, or malicious software installed on computers; there is phishing, in which cyber crooks grab login, credit card, and other data in the guise of legitimate-seeming websites or apps; and there are even “zero day” attacks, in which hackers exploit overlooked software vulnerabilities.
+There is a malware or malicious software installed on computers; there is phishing, in which cyber crooks grab login, credit card, and other data in the guise of legitimate-seeming websites or apps; and there are even “zero-day” attacks, in which hackers exploit overlooked software vulnerabilities.
 And of course, old-fashioned human attacks persist, including shoulder-surfing to observe users typing in their passwords, dumpster-diving to find discarded password information, impersonating authority figures to extract passwords from subordinates, discerning information about the individual from social media sources to change their password, and employees selling corporate passwords.

-When trying to ensure that user access reviews are implemented successfully, you may want to consider some of the following tips.
+To ensure that user access reviews are implemented successfully, you may want to consider some of the following tips.

 How To Make User Access Reviews Effective